SLUGGISH BOWEL OR CONSTIPATION?

 Preheat oven to 180 degrees C.

 Shape the mixture into golf sized balls.
-Drizzle each ball in more EVOO if needed and roll in toasted sesame seeds.
+Drizzle in a dash more EVOO if more moisture is needed.
+Roll in toasted sesame seeds.

 Place balls on a baking tray and bake for 20 minutes or until golden, rolling over at 10 minutes.